How to Track and Improve Your Product Adoption Rate in SaaS

-- Activation: It is the percentage of users who completed the key actions needed to reach the activation point and experience your product’s value for the first time.
+- Activation: It is the percentage of existing customers who completed the key actions needed to reach the activation point and experience your product’s value for the first time.
 The median activation rate is 17%, while the 90th percentile rate is 65%.

 - User growth: It is the month-over-month growth in the number of weekly active users.
 The median growth rate is 4%, while the 90th percentile rate is 72%.

-5 product adoption metrics that you should track
+Other user adoption metrics you should track to measure product adoption

 Tracking product adoption is a crucial step to customer success.
 Instead of wasting your valuable time on metrics that don’t matter, track and optimize the ones that will help boost user adoption.
-Here are the 5 most important product adoption metrics that you should constantly track.
+Here are the most important user adoption metrics that you should constantly track.

 Your goal should be to decrease time-to-value as much as possible to improve product adoption.
 Tracking it will let you keep track of the trend in adoption within your product and identify potential points of friction in the product adoption process.

-You can then remove friction from the onboarding flow and focus on nudging users towards the Aha!
-Moment to drive faster adoption.
+You can then remove friction from the onboarding flow and focus on nudging users toward the activation point to drive faster adoption.

 Customer lifetime value (CLV)